-Out of the ₱586 million of the net proceeds intended for store network expansion and store improvement, ₱446 million will be allotted for furniture, fixtures, equipment, mechanical and electrical works, permitting and licensing, and initial inventory, deposits and prepaid rent for leased properties.
-The Group is targeting to establish more stores in malls within NCR and Luzon and increase footprint in out-of-mall locations and the VisMin regions.
-This amount covers the establishment of 550-650 new owned stores and the improvement of about 1,000 owned stores from 2020-2022.
-The ₱140 million will be allotted for the purchase of about 80 delivery vehicles, including the replacement of existing vehicles, during the same period.
+Out of the \$470 million of the net proceeds intended for store network expansion and store improvement, \$348 million will be allotted for furniture, fixtures, equipment, mechanical and electrical works, permitting and licensing, and initial inventory, deposits, and prepaid rent for leased properties.
+The Group is targeting to establish more stores in malls within NCR and Luzon and increase footprint in out-of-mall locations and the VisMin area.
+This amount covers the establishment of 450-550 new owned stores and the improvement of about 750 owned stores from 2020-2022.
+The establishment and improvement of additional owned stores will be funded by internally generated cash.
+The \$122 million will-be allotted for the purchase of about 70 delivery vehicles, including the replacement of existing vehicles, during the same period.
+The purchase of additional delivery vehicles to support the expanded network will be funded by internally generated cash.

 For the stores targeted to be opened in 2020, the Group has identified potential locations and signed a number of confirmed locations.
-Majority of the new owned stores from 2020-2022 are anticipated to carry our leader brands and top revenue contributors, namely Fruitas, Buko Loco/Buko ni Fruitas, Jamaican Pattie, Johnn Lemon, and Black Pearl, but we expect to also expand the footprint of our challenger, relatively young and re-launched brands such as Friends Fries, Juice Avenue, Tea-rex, Shou and Coffee Talk.
+Majority of the stores to be opened from 2020-2022 are anticipated to carry our leader brands and top revenue contributors, namely Fruitas, Buko Loco/Buko ni Fruitas, Jamaican Pattie, Johnn Lemon, and Black Pearl; however, we also expect to expand the footprint of our challenger, relatively young, and re-launched brands such as Friends Fries, Juice Avenue, Tea-Rex, Shou, and Coffee Talk.
 The mix of new stores by brand will also depend on, among others, market opportunities and commercial considerations.